KernelSmoothing

 binNumberint, binNumber \geq 2, optional

 Indicates the number of bins used by the bining mechanism.
-By default, OpenTURNS uses the values stored in the ResourceMap.
+By default, OpenTURNS uses the values stored in ResourceMap.

 boundaryCorrectionbool, optional